L-functions of Carlitz modules, resultantal varieties and rooted binary trees, II

-It is easy to show that $D_{**}$ are linear combinations of $H_{**}$ with integer coefficients, so we can expect that study of $X_\infty(q,n,m,i)$ can shed light to study of $X_1(q,n,m,i)$ and hence to solution of the Question 0.0.3.
+It is easy to show that $D_{**fc}$ are linear combinations of $H_{**fc}$ with integer coefficients, so we can expect that study of $X_\infty(q,n,m,i)_{fc}$ can shed light to study of $X_1(q,n,m,i)_{fc}$ and hence to a solution of the Problem 0.0.3.
+Numerical data of [GL16], 6.16 and 6.11 show that there exists a correlation between high values of $r_1(P)$ and $r_\infty(P)$ (for example, polynomials $P_2, \ P_3, \ P_4$ from [GL16], Table 6.11 having high $r_1(P)$, also have high $r_\infty(P)$ ).

+Since $H_{**fc}$ are homogeneous, we can consider a projective variety of their zeroes; it is denoted by $X_\infty(q,n,m,i)_{fc}$ as well.